Joeboy/blender-addon-pydeps/README.md

 Status
 ======

-Not very well tested, it works on my Ubuntu 20.10 machine.
-I will not be at all surprised if there are bugs.
+Not very well tested.
+It seems to work on my Ubuntu 20.10 machine, and on Windows 10 (running Blender as administrator).
+I suspect it might work on macOS but I hvan't tried it.
 Feel free to report issues.

 Issues and Limitations
 ======================

-Some packages require a development environment, dev headers etc. These packages are unlikely to install on most end-users' machines.
-The code passes the `--prefer-binary` switch to pip when installing, so if there's a choice between an older binary and a newer source-based package, it'll prefer the former.
+Some packages require a development environment, C headers etc. These packages are unlikely to install on most end-users' machines.
+The code passes the `--prefer-binary` switch to pip when installing, so if there's a choice between an older binary and a newer source-based package, it'll favour the former.

 If you *do* have a development environment and you want to install packages from source on your machine, you could try something like the following: